valiot/opex62541/README.md

 For detailed documentation and tutorials refer to [hexdocs.pm](https://hexdocs.pm/opex62541).

 ## Contributing
-  * Fork our repository on github.
+  * Fork our repository on Github.
   * Fix or add what is needed.
   * Commit to your repository
-  * Issue a github Pull Request.
+  * Issue a Github Pull Request.
   * Fill the pull request template.

-If you wish to clone this repository use:
+If you wish to clone this repository, use:
 ```
 git clone https://github.com/valiot/opex62541.git
 ```